rfofrich/Company-specific-transition-risks-in-the-global-power-sector/README.md

 This project is released under the MIT License.

-For further inquiries or reproduction assistance, contact Dr. Robert Alexander Fofrich Navarro at robertfofrich@ucla.edu.
+For further inquiries or reproduction assistance, contact Dr. Robert Fofrich Navarro at robertfofrich@ucla.edu.